pieter-groeneweg/joomla_mod_biz_articles_relative/README.md

 ## How it works

-In content article editor write (an) articles and set a creation date when your 'event' is on.
+In content article editor write (an) article(s) and set a creation date when your 'event' is on.
 Save your article.

 In the module
 1. select the categories and article count